-2b.-6b.
-Another transmission path of the Solicitation message.
+2b.-5b.
+(Optional) Another transmission path of the Solicitation message.

-7-8.
+6-7a.
 If the RSC contained in the solicitation message matches any of the (pre)configured RSC(s) of the Target 5G ProSe End UE and the Target 5G ProSe End UE matches the user info (i.e. Application Layer ID) of the discoveree 5G ProSe End UE contained in the solicitation message, then the Target 5G ProSe End UE responds to the 5G ProSe UE-to-UE Relay with a 5G ProSe UE-to-UE Relay Discovery Response message.
 The 5G ProSe UE-to-UE Relay Discovery Response message contains the information as described in clause 5.8.6.3.
+The 5G ProSe UE-to-UE Relay decides the information (e.g. User Info ID, Layer-2 ID) to unicast the Relay Discovery Response message based on its own User Info ID and the path information contained in the received message.

 The Target 5G ProSe End UE may choose a path and sends Response message to 5G ProSe UE-to-UE Relay(s) based on e.g. the PC5 signal strength of each solicitation message received, the number of hops to the Source End UE, the path information, order in which solicitation message were received, etc.